A lower bound on dark matter mass: White Noise

 \section{White Noise}

 Consider a scalar field, $\vphi(t,\bx)$ of mass $m$, that gets excited at time $t_i$ after inflation with $H_{\rm eq}\ll m<H_i$.
 For now, let us neglect the inflationary adiabatic fluctuations.
 Then, the correlation length of the excitations is expected to be subhorizon because of causality.
-Near matter-radiation equality, the matter density is given by\footnote{We assume that the amplitudes of the two independent modes of the field are uncorrelated and have equal power.} \be \bar{\rho}(t)\approx m^2\int d\ln q\,\frac{q^3}{2\pi^2}P_\vphi(t,q)\,, \ee where integration over all momenta (without a UV cutoff) is a justifiable approximation because by this time the integral must be dominated by momenta much less than $m a(t)$.
+Near matter-radiation equality, the matter density is given by \footnote{We assume that the amplitudes of the two independent modes of the field are uncorrelated and have equal power.} \be \bar{\rho}(t)\approx m^2\int d\ln q\,\frac{q^3}{2\pi^2}P_\vphi(t,q)\,, \ee where integration over all momenta (without a UV cutoff) is a justifiable approximation because by this time the integral must be dominated by momenta much less than $m a(t)$.
 Meanwhile, since $H_{\rm eq}\ll H_i$, the main contribution comes from momenta much larger than $k_{\rm eq}$.
-For simplicity, we take it to be a single scale $k_*$.
+For simplicity, we take it to be a single scale $k_*$ {(see Fig.~\ref{fig:FieldPS})}

 Because of the finite correlation length, at momenta $k\ll k_*$ there is a white-noise contribution to the spectrum of the fractional density perturbation $\delta$.
-As we argue in appendix \ref{sec:isocurvature}, the isocurvature transfer function is close to one and we can approximate
+The isocurvature transfer function is close to one and we can approximate

-$k_{\rm nl}$ is understood as being defined by the above equation.
-With a single scale in the problem, we expect a time-independent $k_{\rm nl} \sim k_*$ .
+$k_{\rm wn}$ is understood as being defined by the above equation.
+With a single scale in the problem, we expect a time-independent $k_{\rm wn} \sim k_*$.
+Further details of the order unity isocurvature transfer function can be found in the supplementary material (\ref{sec:isocurvature}).

-A parameterization of this scale in terms of the time and lengthscale associated with the production mechanism, and mass $m$, is provided in appendix \ref{app:para}.
+We stress that $k_{\rm wn}$ only parametrizes the slope of the white-noise part of the density power spectrum at sufficiently small $k$.
+It is not necessarily the location in $k$ space where the density perturbations become nonlinear.
+Furthermore, while not necessary for the following sections, a parameterization of $k_{\rm wn}\sim k_*$ in terms of the time and lengthscale associated with the production mechanism, and mass $m$, is provided in the supplementary material section (\ref{app:para}).